 When your baby is born they will have an examination to check their hips.
 If this initial exam is abnormal, or there is uncertainty, your baby will be referred to the paediatric team for assessment.
 If DDH is diagnosed, they will receive treatment.

-With early diagnosis and treatment, the majority of babies develop normally and have a full range of movement in their hips.
+With early diagnosis and treatment, most babies develop normally and have a full range of movement in their hips.

 Obstetric cholestasis is a disorder that affects your liver during pregnancy, causing a build-up of bile salts in your body.